hoangduytran/blender-manual/manual/addons/sequencer/storypencil.rst

 ---

 Add a new Scene Strip to the active channel based on the Base Scene selected in the add-on settings.
-The name of the new Scene Strip will use the prefix and suffix stablished on the settings.
+The name of the new Scene Strip will use the prefix and suffix established on the settings.

 Edit
 ----